 The Canadian Institute for Health Information (CIHI) is pleased to provide its clients with the DAD Abstracting Manual, 2016–2017 Edition for the Discharge Abstract Database and the NACRS Abstracting Manual, 2016–2017 Edition for the National Ambulatory Care Reporting System.

 Registered users who do not have the DAD/NACRS Abstracting Manual service will need to submit a request using the Request Access: New/Revoke tool found within their CIHI profile.

 Non-registered users will first need to create a client services profile by selecting Create a profile and then submitting a request for access via the Request Access: New/Revoke tool.

-Instructions to create a profile and/or request access can be found in the Guide to Accessing CIHI Services posted on CIHI's Applications web page.
+Instructions to create a profile and/or request access can be found in our frequently asked questions about accessing our services.
 Please contact CIHI's Central Client Services team by email (email@example.com) or by phone (613-241-5543) should you require any assistance with your profile or submitting an access request.

 For all other clients